Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Survey of Achilles Heels

 \subsubsection{Sleeping Beauty Assumptions}

 \emph{Sleeping Beauty} problems are commonly studied within decision theory and anthropic probability theory \cite{armstrong2011anthropic, bostrom2013anthropic}.
-In these dilemmas, conditioning on one's own existence can allow for inferential updates to be made about a process that affected how many ``observer-moments'' of them would exist.
+In these dilemmas, conditioning on one's own existence can allow for inferential updates to be made about a process that affected how many \emph{observer-moments} of them would exist.
 Suppose that Sleeping Beauty is participating in a study.
 On Sunday, she will fall asleep, and that night, researchers will flip a coin.
 If it lands \texttt{Heads}, they will wake her up on Monday and then put her back to sleep until the end of the experiment.
 If the coin lands \texttt{Tails}, they will wake her up on Monday, give her an amnesia potion which will make her forget waking up, put her back to sleep, wake her up again on Tuesday, and then finally put her to sleep again until the end of the experiment.\footnote{There are multiple variants of the Sleeping Beauty dilemma including non-indexical versions in which the subject does not exist prior to an observer moment of it being instantiated \cite{neal2006puzzles}.} The following table gives the possible outcomes.

 Suppose that Sleeping Beauty wakes up during this experiment.
 What is the probability that she should ascribe to the coin having landed \texttt{Heads}?
-Depending on the anthropic framework with which she reasons, waking up may or may not be evidence that the coin landed \texttt{Heads}.
+Depending on the anthropic framework with which she reasons, waking up may or may not be evidence about the probability of \texttt{Heads}.
 There is a significant debate between the ``halfer'' and ``thirder'' positions about this probability.